 Cephalanthus occidentalis Linnaeus.
 Common name: Buttonbush, Honeyballs, Globe-flowers.
 Phenology: Mar-Jul.
-Habitat: Streambanks, riverbanks, depressional wetlands, lakes, marshes, often in standing water.
+Habitat: Streambanks, riverbanks, depressional wetlands, lakes, marsh, often in standing water.
 Distribution: NL, ME, ON, MI, WI, MN, NE, NM, AZ, and CA south through Mexico to Guatemala and Honduras; Cuba (where uncertainly native).

 Origin/Endemic status: Native

-Synonymy ⓘ: = Ar, Fl5, GrPl, K4, Meso4.2, Mex, Mi, Mo3, NcTx, NE, NY, Pa, RAB, S, Tat, Tn, Va, W, WH3, Ridsdale (1976), Rogers (1987), (basionym); = Cephalanthus occidentalis L. var. occidentalis — GW2, including var. pubescens; > Cephalanthus occidentalis L. var. californicus Benth. — Tx; > Cephalanthus occidentalis L. var. occidentalis — C, F, G, Il, Tx; > Cephalanthus occidentalis L. var. pubescens Raf. — C, F, G, Il, Tx
+Synonymy ⓘ: = Ar, Fl5, GrPl, K4, Meso4.2, Mex, Mi, Mo3, NcTx, NE, NY, Pa, RAB, S, Tat, Tn, Va, W, WH3, Ridsdale (1976), Rogers (1987); = Cephalanthus occidentalis L. var. occidentalis — GW2, including var. pubescens; > Cephalanthus occidentalis L. var. californicus Benth. — Tx; > Cephalanthus occidentalis L. var. occidentalis — C, F, G, Il, Tx; > Cephalanthus occidentalis L. var. pubescens Raf. — C, F, G, Il, Tx.
+Basionym: Cephalanthus occidentalis L. 1753

 Wetland Indicator Status: